Last modified on October 27th, 2022

 - Many people struggle with abdominal fat.
 How your body stores fat can increase your risk of chronic diseases, affecting your health.
 There are two main types of fat—subcutaneous and visceral.
 Subcutaneous means the fat is under your skin.
 Visceral fat accumulates in your abdomen and lodges around your organs.
 Having too much visceral fat is associated with inflammation and insulin resistance and is one of the primary drivers of metabolic dysfunction.
 Low-carb diets are very effective at helping with the loss of visceral abdominal fat.

 - Ketogenic diets can significantly reduce triglycerides.
 Triglycerides are fat molecules circulating in your blood.
-According to human studies, a primary driver of high triglycerides is carb consumption.
+According to human studies, carb consumption is a primary driver of high triglycerides.

 - Metabolic syndrome is a condition highly linked to the risk of diabetes and cardiovascular disease.
 Metabolic syndrome is a collection of symptoms.
 These symptoms include high blood pressure and elevated fasting blood sugar levels.
 Other symptoms of metabolic syndrome are abdominal weight gain and obesity, high triglycerides, and low HDL levels.
 HDL is considered “good” cholesterol.
 Following a keto style of eating is effective at treating all of the symptoms of metabolic syndrome.